cam-rod/elytron-examples/custom-principal-elytron/README.md

 # Using custom principals with Elytron

+**Testing note: I modified the instructions here.
+The only other thing is to run `mvn clean package` on the `custom-realm/` directory before these steps.**

 This example demonstrates how to use custom principals in Elytron.
 The examples [custom-principal-ee](../custom-principal-ee) and [custom-principal-ejb](../custom-principal-ejb) demonstrate standard use cases, where the